-When discussing the most suitable treatment regimen, talk to the healthcare provider about any possible difficulties with taking the medication, such as a busy lifestyle or a lack of health insurance.
-They can help address and solve these issues.
+When discussing the best approach to treatment, a person should let the doctor know about anything that might make taking the medication difficult, such as a busy lifestyle or a lack of health insurance.
+The doctor can help address these issues.

-Healthcare providers will take the following into consideration when choosing a person’s antiretroviral therapy regimen:
+Healthcare professionals take the following into consideration when recommending an antiretroviral treatment plan:

 - other health conditions

-- possible interactions between HIV medications and other medications a person is taking
+- possible interactions between the HIV drugs and other medications

 - the cost of HIV medications

 - the feasibility of taking the treatment consistently according to guidelines

 In the past, HIV medications caused many more side effects than they do now.
 And although current options may cause side effects in some people, in general, the benefits far outweigh the risks.

 Most side effects only last a few days or weeks.
 They include:

 - trouble sleeping